Yoshinori Suematsu

-Yoshinori Suematsu (末松 義規, Suematsu Yoshinori) is a Japanese politician of the Democratic Party of Japan, a member of the House of Representatives in the Diet (national legislature).
+Yoshinori Suematsu (末松 義規, Suematsu Yoshinori) is a Japanese politician of the Constitutional Democratic Party, who serves as a member of the House of Representatives in the Diet (national legislature).

-Overviews
+Biography

 A native of Kitakyūshū and graduate of Hitotsubashi University, he joined the Ministry of Foreign Affairs in 1980, receiving a master's degree from Princeton University while in the ministry.
 Leaving the ministry in 1994, he was elected to the House of Representatives for the first time in 1996.